| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• The lunch meal of the day must be the most balanced and nutritious.
+• The lunch of the day must be the most balanced and nutritious.

-• It goes well with the dal or lentil curry that are a great source of protein in plants and contain iron and folates.
+• It goes well with the dal or lentil curry that are having a good source of protein from plants and also contains iron and folates.

 • Add a variety of vegetables: carrots, beans, spinach and bell peppers steamed or sauted lightly so that they do not lose their vitamins and minerals.

-• This meal does not only ensure your body remains nourished but also avoids post lunch lethargy so your body will focus its mind throughout the day.
+• This meal does not only ensure your body remains nourished but also avoids post lunch lethargy, so your body will function properly throughout the day.

 🕒 Evening Snack